inko-lang/inko/README.md

     Person.new(name: 'Alice', age: 24, address: '5th Street')

 Objects and traits are defined using the `object` and `trait` keywords respectively.
-The `impl` keyword can be used to implement a trait, and takes an optional list of methods to rename:
+The `impl` keyword can be used to implement a trait for a given
+object:

-    object Foo impl Bar(original_name as alias_name) {
+    impl Bar for Foo {
-      # The method "original_name" is now available as "alias_name"
+      ...
     }

 Imports use the `import` keyword and `::` is the namespace separator: